svenvc/docs/zinc/zinc-websockets-paper.md

 The upgrade request contains a couple of special HTTP headers.
 The server begins as a regular HTTP server accepting the connection upgrade request.
-When the request is conform the specifications, a regular 101 switching protocols response is sent.
+When the request is conform the specifications, a 101 switching protocols response is sent.
 This response also contains a couple of special HTTP headers.
 From that point on, the HTTP conversation over the network socket stops and the WebSocket protocol begins.